SAP-samples/cloud-commerce-sample-setup/README.md

 ### Update the Custom Extensions

 1. If you don’t have custom extensions, you can delete the kiwi & tiger sample folders.
-2. If you do have custom extensions, create a folder for each custom extension and add your extension files.
+If you wish to use these extensions you'll have to uncomment them in your hybris/config/localextensions.xml folder
-3. List the custom extensions in the manifest.json file that is inside the core-customize directory.
+2. List any extensions you're using (custom and any from Commerce runtime) in the core-customize/hybris/config/localextensions.xml file
-4. If you have custom extensions with dependencies, list the source extension first, then the dependent extension.
-Extensions are built in the order in which they appear in the manifest file.
+3. If you have custom extensions with dependencies, list the source extension first, then the dependent extension.
+Extensions are built in the order in which they appear in your localextension.xml and manifest.json files

 ### Update the Commerce Cloud manifest.json